Frequently Asked Questions

 Form 1042 is for any nonresident visa holder with a fellowship (student or post-doc) and nonresident visa holder who will receive tax treaty benefits.
 UK Payroll generally issues about 700-800 1042s forms each year.

-The tax filing deadline to file has been extended.
-If you had no income and will only be filing Form 8843, your deadline is June 15th.
+The federal income tax filing due date for individuals for the 2020 tax year will be automatically extended from April 15, 2021, to May 17, 2021.
+If you had no income and will only be filing Form 8843.
 If you are unable to file your forms by the due date, you must submit an Application for Automatic Extension of Time to File Your Tax Return Form 4868 to the Internal Revenue Service.

 The United States has over 50 tax treaties with different countries.
 The treaties vary in terms of the benefits they offer to students, the types of income covered, the total amount of the exemption, and the number of years you could claim the benefit.
 If you file your tax forms with a tax software, the software will automatically factor in any benefit offered through a tax treaty with your country.